 In order to determine whether education systems are able to achieve their goals of instilling knowledge, skills, attitudes, and behaviors in students, as well as prepare students for the world of work, further learning, and good citizenship, it is necessary to put in place a strategy to acquire quality data, measure performance, and a system for analysis and reporting.
 This is important in determining how much of the goals are met vis-a vis the actual performance of education systems.
 Cooperative work among member economies under this program should help member economies design methods to develop data and monitor their own system's performance.
 As such, projects under this program include the collection and publication of an APEC educational indicators database in 2002.
 Conferences have been undertaken to promote information sharing on 'state-of-the-art' performance measurement approaches and reporting systems: a framework conference conducted in October 1995, a conference on school-based indicators in 1996 and a conference on student assessment in October 2000.
+In j.
+Facilitating Mobility of Persons and Information Exchange For HRD and Economic Growth (Related to Priorities 6 and 8)

-In January 1999, as part of a conference on education management reform, methods of performance assessment currently being utilized were a key aspect of the discussion.
+January 1999, as part of a conference on education management reform, methods of performance assessment currently being utilized were a key aspect of the discussion.
 The continuous exchange of information is expected to result in the establishment of higher performing systems in the region.